microsoft/playwright/docs-src/api-body.md

 ```

 #### frame.waitForNavigation([options])
-- `options` <[Object]> Navigation parameters which might have the following properties:
+- `options` <[Object]>
   - %%-navigation-timeout-%%
   - `url` <[string]|[RegExp]|[Function]> URL string, URL regex pattern or predicate receiving [URL] to match while waiting for the navigation.
   - %%-navigation-wait-until-%%
 - returns: <[Promise]<[null]|[Response]>> Promise which resolves to the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.
 In case of navigation to a different anchor or navigation due to History API usage, the navigation will resolve with `null`.

 This resolves when the frame navigates to a new URL.
-It is useful for when you run code
+It is useful for when you run code which will indirectly cause the
-which will indirectly cause the frame to navigate.
+frame to navigate.
 Consider this example:

 ```js
 const [response] = await Promise.all([